pasmangen/pasmangen.github.io/README.md

 All of them have a lot of accounts to manage.

-# The simplest solution
+# The simplest solution: same passwords

 Use the same password for all our accounts.

 **PROBLEM: If someone gets our master password, could login in all our accounts.**

-# The safest solution
+# The safest solution: different passwords

 Use different passwords for each of our accounts.

 **PROBLEM: How to save all those passwords?**

-# Save them in a CVS file
+# Save passwords in a CVS file

 <img src="./icons/excel-3-512.png" width="128" alt="CVS File">